On the moduli space of positive Ricci curvature metrics on homotopy spheres

+As noted in \S2, any homotopy sphere of dimension $4k-1$ which bounds a parallelisable manifold arises as the boundary of a plumbed manifold, where the disc bundles being plumbed are $D^{2k}$-bundles over $S^{2k}.$ (In fact, the same is true for homotopy spheres in dimensions $4k+1$ which bound a parallelisable manifold: see [LM; p162].)

-Consider a single plumbing between a disc bundle $\bar{M}$ and $\bar{E}$, a disc bundle over a sphere.
-It is easy to see that the boundary of this plumbing is precisely the result of performing a surgery on a fibre sphere of $\partial\bar{M}.$ Thus the exotic spheres described in \S2 can be constructed, starting with an $S^{2k-1}$-bundle over $S^{2k}$, by performing successive surgeries.
+It is an elementary observation that the effect on the boundary of plumbing two such bundles $E_1$ and $E_2$ together is equivalent to performing surgery on a fibre $(2k-1)$-sphere in $\partial E_1$, using a trivialisation of the normal bundle determined by $E_2$ (see [W1; p.645]).
+Thus the homotopy spheres described in \S2 can be constructed, starting with an $S^{2k-1}$-bundle over $S^{2k}$, by performing successive surgeries.
 After performing a single surgery, the global $S^{2k-1}$-bundle structure will be destroyed.
 However, {\it locally} this structure will be retained.
-Each of the successive surgeries required to construct the exotic sphere is a surgery on a $\lq$fibre' $S^{2k-1}$ arising from such a local bundle structure.
+Each of the successive surgeries required to construct the homotopy sphere is a surgery on a $\lq$fibre' $S^{2k-1}$ arising from such a local bundle structure.
 In fact, this will always mean performing surgeries on the site of previous surgeries in an iterative manner.

-Suppose we want to perform surgery on an embedded sphere $S^{n-1} \subset M^{n+m}$ with trivial normal bundle.
-In general, different trivialisations of the normal bundle lead to topologically different manifolds on completing the surgery.
-We will take the following approach to describing such surgeries.

-Fix an annulus $A^n=S^{n-1} \times I$ for some closed interval $I$.
-Consider the product $A^n \times S^m$.
-View this as an $S^m$-bundle over $A^n$, and extend over the inside of the annulus to obtain an $S^m$-bundle over the disc $D^n$, which we will denote by $E$.
-Topologically, $E$ must be trivial since its base is contractible.
-However, for the purposes of surgery, we will only regard $E$ as trivial if there is a bundle map $E \rightarrow D^n \times S^m$ which extends the identity map $A^n \times S^m \rightarrow A^n \times S^m.$ Given an embedding $S^{n-1} \times D^{m+1} \subset M$, we form $\hat{M}$ is said to be the result of performing a surgery on the embedded sphere $S^{n-1} \times \{0\}.$ It is clear that performing surgeries using different trivialisations of the normal bundle corresponds to using different bundles $E$ in the above description.